 The overarching approach has therefore been to shape a Strategy which plays to community strengths, while helping to build and grow a program which will over time deliver several high quality, lasting public art projects that the whole community can be proud of.
 A skilled community based Public Art Panel will steer decision making and build community partnerships and resources.
+At the same time, Council will encourage small scale ongoing local and community projects.

-The Strategy is designed to articulate a bold vision for the program which focuses on doing a few things well in the short to medium term, thus avoiding spreading resources too thinly with consequential piecemeal outcomes.
-The consultation process which informed this Strategy reflected a unanimous desire to generate momentum, utilising a new approach to commissioning public art and supporting the community's initiatives with strong partnerships.
+The Strategy is designed to articulate a bold vision which focuses on doing a few things well in the short to medium term.

+The Strategy aims to generate momentum, utilising a new approach to commissioning public art and supporting the community's initiatives with strong partnerships.
 These initial projects can act as a foundation for future high quality public art throughout the Shire.
-As it is not possible to fund all types of art with the resource base currently available, the Strategy is embracing projects and ideas that are exciting but practical, which focus on what can be achieved in the next few years.
+As it is not possible to fund all types of art with the resource base currently available, the Strategy is embracing projects and ideas that are exciting but practical, which focus on what can be achieved in the next few vears.

-Part One of the strategy articulates the vision, principles and objectives for the Strategy followed by a review of public art in Byron Shire, and the context for its burgeoning.
+Part One of the strategy articulates the vision, principles and objectives for the Strategy followed by a review of public art in Byron Shire.
 Using benchmarks from similar size LGA's own public art projects, recent trends and curatorial approaches from around Australia are highlighted.
 Eight central recommendations emerge from this analysis.
 Part Two is a project by project overview of priority sites for public art in the Shire, designed as a working tool to facilitate project implementation in the immediate and medium term.